eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 **Finally!** We are all set to start sending the same data as in **step 2** using `mosquitto_pub`.
 In order to test this, you should now turn off the geolocation app, as we want to see the output log in the Middleware Spring Boot appication this time.
 You should be able to see the normalized payload with the exact same structure for both sensor types.

 <img src="../images/tutorials/decouple_tutorial/normalized.png" />

 ### 5. Setting up AMQP Endpoint for normalized Vorto payload

 At this point, we have not yet connected our IoT Geolocation app with the Vorto normalization middleware in order to receive geolocation data.
 That is exactly what we are going to prepare now.

-We will set up an AMQP Broker to which the Vorto normalization middleware will publish converted payload data to.
+As seen in the picture below, we will set up an AMQP Broker to which the Vorto normalization middleware will publish converted payload data.
 The Vorto normalization middleware has built-in support for publishing device messages to a configured AMQP Broker.
 To save us some time, we will create an instance of the [Amazon MQ](https://aws.amazon.com/amazon-mq/) on AWS.
-In order to do so, please follow these .
+In order to do so, please follow these.

+#Image: Todo!!!

 1. [Set up and Configure](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-creating-configuring-broker.html) an Amazon MQ instance on AWS
 2. In the ActiveMQ Web Console, create a topic called `telemetry/vorto`